Jorjo78/Python-exercises/README.md

 # Python-exercises

-This repository contains a collection of Python exercises and interview questions designed to help you practice and master core programming concepts.
+This repository contains a collection of Python exercises and interview questions designed to help me practice and master core programming concepts.
 The exercises cover:

 - Lists, tuples, sets, and dictionaries
 - Data structures and their operations